ace-lab-wpi/acel-wiki/docs/software/firmware_arch.md

 **flight/Modules**

-[[Modules|Development Modules]] are the core logical units on the firmware side.
+[Modules](./firmware_modules.md) are the core logical units on the firmware side.
 They are generally fairly compact logical components of the flight software, such as a module to get sensor data, or a module to estimate the attitude.
 Modules can only communicate either via drivers calls (PiOS) or by getting and setting data via UAVObjects.

 ## PiOS